Luigi Mangione pleads not guilty to murder of health insurance CEO

 Mangione, 26, was escorted into Judge Gregory Carro's 13th-floor courtroom in the New York state criminal courthouse in lower Manhattan with a court officer on each arm, and a procession of a half dozen officers following him.
 He was in handcuffs and shackles, and wore a burgundy sweater over a white-collared shirt.

-Mangione leaned into a microphone and said "not guilty" when asked how he pleaded to the 11-count indictment, which includes three murder charges, including murder as an act of terrorism.
+Mangione leaned into a microphone and said "not guilty" when Carro asked how he pleaded to the 11-count indictment charging him with murder as an act of terrorism and weapons offenses.

 If convicted, he faces a maximum sentence of life in prison without the possibility of parole.

-Last Thursday, Mangione was transferred from Pennsylvania to New York after deciding not to fight extradition.
-He was led off a helicopter in lower Manhattan by a large phalanx of police officers and New York City Mayor Eric Adams.
+Mangione was arrested at a McDonald's (NYSE:MCD) restaurant in Altoona, Pennsylvania, on Dec.
+9. After deciding last week not to fight extradition, he was transferred to New York, where he was led off a helicopter in lower Manhattan by a large phalanx of police officers and New York City Mayor Eric Adams.

-That spectacle and other statements by public officials suggest Mangione may not be able to get a fair trial, his lawyer Karen Friedman Agnifilo said at the hearing.
+That spectacle and other statements by public officials suggest Mangione may not be able to get a fair trial, his lawyer Karen Friedman Agnifilo said at Monday's hearing.

 "They are treating him like he is some sort of political fodder, some sort of spectacle," Agnifilo said.
 "He is not a symbol, he is someone who is afforded a right to a fair trial."